Hungsiro506/hungsiro506.github.io/distributed_table.md

 There is no free mean as we can clearly see here.
 Distributed tables and distributed transaction pay a huge penalty on performance, of course.
 It's a trade off between HA, Scalability and Performance.

 Distributed database in OLAP is a different manner that will be covered in other blog posts.
+Note that: Citus is originally a sharding database, not fully distributed SQL database like Cockroach, Yuga.